parryc/thevoid/templates/leflan/language_tagalog.md

 si/sina
 : _si_ is the topic marker for personal names. _sina_ is for multiple people.
 Ex. _kamusta si Juan?_:How is Juan?

+--EX--
+May pamaypay ba kayo?
+Do you have fans?
+Nagbebenta ba kayo ng mga diksunaryo?
+Do you sell dictionaries?
+Ano ang sa inyo?
+What will you have/order?
+--ENDEX--

 ## Adjectives

 Add `ng` after an adjective that ends in a vowel, when it precedes a noun.
 Ex. _magandang umaga_:good morning, but literally "beautiful morning".  _Maganda_ is beautiful.
 When the adjective ends in a vowel, use _na_ instead, ex. _apat na sumbrero_:4 hats.